TimeCoinProtocol/timecoin/README.md

 ##### Feb
 - Ticket Price Management System Enhancement

+##### Apr
+- Releasing TimeTicket B2C(https://tech.timeticket.jp) and C2C(https://timeticket.jp) profile registration process and UI renewable.
+TimeTicket B2C and C2C site will be integrated into one.
+The integration project phase 1&2 is completed.

 ## eSportStars
 eSportStars is the user matching service for an esports professional player and fan where they can trade service and NFT digital items with DeFi.
 ### https://esportstars.jp/